A page collecting statistics from PEC’s research and other sources about the Creative Industries

 -

-London and the Greater South East (London, East and South East of England) represent 54% of Creative Industries employment, 62% of businesses and 74% of economic output (GVA) (DCMS 2022, DCMS 2021a, DCMS 2021b) in 2019 despite being home to 26% of the British population (ONS 2021).
+London and the Greater South East (London, East and South East of England) represent 28.1% of creative industries employment in 2024, 62% of businesses in 2019 and 21.7% of economic output (GVA) in 2022 (Economic Estimates: Employment in DCMS sectors, July 2023 to June 2024, DCMS 2021a, DCMS Sectors Economic Estimates: Regional GVA 2022).
+In the last census, the area was home to 26% of the British population (ONS 2021).

 -

-North of England (North East, North West, Yorkshire and the Humber) represents 15% of Creative Industries employment, 13% of businesses and 10% of economic output (GVA) (DCMS 2022, DCMS 2021a, DCMS 2021b) in 2019 despite being home to 23% of the British population (ONS 2021).
+North of England (North East, North West, Yorkshire and the Humber) represents 15% of Creative Industries employment as of 2024, 13% of businesses in 2019 and 9% of economic output (GVA) in 2022 (Economic Estimates: Employment in DCMS sectors, July 2023 to June 2024, DCMS 2021a, DCMS Sectors Economic Estimates: Regional GVA 2022).
+According to most recent census information it is home to 23% of the British population (ONS 2021).

 -